dtcenter/METdataio/docs/Users_Guide/load_data.rst

 payloads that can compromise the loading of data.
 The elements in the XML specification file **must** adhere to the **order specified** by the XML schema and conform to size and number of element limitations.
+Click to expand the example XML specifications and the XML validation schema below.

 .. dropdown:: An **example XML specification file** that is **valid**